SamiUddin-tech/LiDAR-AND-CAMERA-FUSION/README.md

 ## 2. Early Fusion

-To perform early fusion I performed three steps:
+To do early fusion I performed three steps:

 1. Project the Point Clouds (3D) to the Image(2D)
 2. Detect Obstacles in 2D (Camera)